+RBT220 CREDITS: 3 PREREQUISITE(S): RBT131

-Introduction to Mechanical Concepts
+Introduction to Mechanical Concepts ବ ୍

-Introduces the fundamental concepts in mechanical engineering.
-Concepts such as mechanical advantage, simple machines, and simple physical analysis (torque, kinematics, etc.) will be covered.
-Students will also learn the different components used to create a complex mechanism.
+Introduces the fundamental concepts in mechanical engine physical analysis (torque, kinematics, etc.) will be covered. mechanism.
+8

 RBT307 CREDITS: 3 PREREQUISITE(S): CSC102

 Physical Computing Studio

 Interesting connections between the physical world and the computer world are investigated.
 Active sculpture, electronics based art, simple aesthetic machines and interactive art installations are some of the topics that will be covered.
 Simple light/LED/relay control, small motors and servos, and simple sensors will also be covered.
 The Processing and Arduino programming environments will be studied, as it applies to projects.
 Class interest will drive topics covered.
 Students will complete a project of their design by the end of the course.